Here’s The Best Comprehensive Photography Book You Can Find:

 The Art of Photography: An Approach to Personal Expression by Bruce Barnbaum

 You’ll have to read it for yourself to get the full impact.
 Here are a few reasons why I recommend it:

 Every element of photography is broken down into more details than you’ll find in other comprehensive books.
 Hence, every book that covers the main topics will have definitions and examples.
 One such topic is “leading lines.”
 We’ve all read about them, know what they are, how useful they can be, etc. Bruce explains why they grab attention.
-He also dives into other types of lines.
-What happens when you include jagged lines instead of smooth curves?
-What’s the impact on the image when you include a diagonal line instead of one parallel to the picture’s border?
+Furthermore, he also dives into other types of lines.
+So, what happens when you include jagged lines instead of smooth curves?
+What’s the impact on the image when you put a diagonal line instead of one parallel to the picture’s border?